Tuesday, October 28, 2025

 "Uh, Yeah."

-"Oh, this is Cyndy.
+"Uhm, this is Cyndy.
 I don't think you've met."

 "Hello Cindy.
 Nice to meet you."

 Cyndy smiled.
-"Nice to meet you," she paused, her smile turned sly, and she put just a little too much emphasis on "too," and she smirked, but then paused again.
+"Nice to meet," she paused, her smile turned sly, and she put just a little too much emphasis on "you, too," and she smirked, but then paused again.
 "Uhm, ..."

 I grinned back.
 "Joe."